iamjimtaylor/iamjimtaylor/_posts/2016-04-01-landingp-page-cro.md

 Then run another experiment and another until your conversion rate is where you want it to be.
 This is what we call CRO - Conversion Rate Optimisation

-Thanks for reading - good luck with your tests.
+Good luck with your tests!